Chemical Peels

 So, ready for fresh, rejuvenated looking skin?

-I have sensitive skin, can I have a chemical peel?
+I have sensitive skin.
+Can I have a chemical peel?

 The most important consideration when it comes to peeling sensitive skin is choosing the right peel and starting slow.
 With a good protocol, sensitive skin can actually benefit from chemical peels and become more resilient over time.
 With a long-term treatment plan, stronger peels may also be used, as the sensitivity is under control.